 --The testing is done on computers in small cubicles side-by-side with other applicants taking testing for various licenses.

 The 14-pound GUARANTEED PASS California Private Investigator License Test Study Material & PI Business package with sample

 .
 Written, edited, and compiled by a person who BSIS has previously hired to assist them in the complete overhaul of the CA Private Investigator

 license test, it not only helps you pass but also teaches additional topics and includes things to help get a PI business going NOW.

-The test is administered five or six days every week at thirteen locations in Calfornia and about ten in other states.
+The test is administered five or six days every week at fourteen locations in Calfornia and about ten in other states.

 You can choose testing sites in Anaheim, Atascadero, Bakersfield, Burbank, Carson, El Monte,